pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 <!-- ![Cocoapods](https://img.shields.io/cocoapods/v/Pendo) -->

+### Integration instructions

+The following integration instructions are relevant for SDK 3.0 or higher.
+Follow our migration instructions to [upgrade from SDK 2.x to 3.0](/migration-docs/README.md) or refer to our [2.x integration instruction](https://github.com/pendo-io/pendo-mobile-sdk/blob/2.22.5/README.md).

 ### Important Note:

 <b> SwiftUI</b> full support full codeless solution is supported from `iOS 15`. <br> <b>SwiftUI</b> screen navigation tracking is available from `iOS 13`.